TGJ2000/TGJ2000/README.md

-- 👋 Hi, I’m Joel, an Information Technology undergrad at Southeastern Louisiana University
+- 👋 Hi, I’m Joel, an Information Technology graduate from Southeastern Louisiana University
 - 👀 I’m interested in software and web development
-- 🌱 I’m currently learning more about network security and web applications
+- 🌱 I’m currently learning more about cybersecurity and web applications
 - 📫 You can reach me via my email: joelwhite83@gmail.com

 <!---